62divya/web-d-proj/README.md

 # web-d-proj
-# A website to sign up, login(if successful) go to home page, else gives error.
+# A website to sign up, login(if successful) we go to home page, else error is given.